wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing tags, for non-repudiation.

 The contribution of this article is the logical ordering of concepts presented in a succint way, as a hands-on narrated scenic tour.
+"PROTIP" flags advice from hard-won experience, available only here for you.

 NOTE: This page is still actively under construction.